Allergy FAQ

 I'm pregnant, breastfeeding and concerned about allergy.
 What can I do?

 Congratulations on your pregnancy.
-The greatest contributor to allergy or intolerance is that of genetic makeup.
-Environmental factors are nonetheless important; this includes both the intra-uterine environment as well as environmental factors affecting the newborn.
-Dr Du Toit will be happy to discuss with you the latest strategies (dietary, environmental, and use of medications) for the prevention of food allergies.
+Genetic makeup is the greatest contributor to allergy or intolerance.
+However, environmental factors are nonetheless important; this includes both the intrauterine environment and environmental factors affecting the newborn.
+Dr Du Toit will be happy to discuss with you the latest strategies (dietary, environmental, and medication) for the prevention of food allergies.

 In summary, strategies entail a healthy maternal diet rich in antioxidants, low mercury fish oil, and probiotics from the last trimester please.
 Breast feeding, exclusively for the first 3 months is advised without maternal allergen restriction.
 Complementary feeding from 3 completed months when baby is hungry and ideally whilst breastfeeding persists.
 If breastfeeding is not possible, in higher risk scenarios, make use of a recognised hypoallergenic milk please.

-You may also wish to refer to Foods Standards Agency advice on Eating during Pregnancy & the NHS guidelines re introducing solids (recommendation here is later at 6 months of age).
+You may also wish to refer to Foods Standards Agency advice on Eating during Pregnancy & the NHS guidelines re introducing solids.
 By contrast, the Australian, Canadian, and USA Pediatric and Allergy Societies all concur that there is no convincing evidence that delaying the introduction of allergenic foods protects babies against food allergies.

-With early life allergic symptoms e.g. troubling reflux, eczema, food aversion, i would prefer to undertake allergy testing before advising re the introduction of common food allergens e.g. cow's milk, egg, peanut, tree nuts, kiwi, sesame, soy and wheat.
+With early life allergic symptoms, e.g., troubling reflux, eczema, and food aversion, I would prefer to undertake allergy testing before advising about the introduction of common food allergens, e.g., cow's milk, egg, peanut, tree nuts, kiwi, sesame, soy, and wheat.

 Where Can I Find More Information About Food Allergy?